Star Trek: The Next Generation season 1: Casting

 An initial casting call was released to talent agencies on December 10, 1986, for eight main cast members.
 These featured several minor differences in the eventual names, such as Captain Julien Picard, William Ryker and Leslie Crusher (a 15-year-old girl).
 It also featured the security chief, Macha Hernandez.
 The Captain was given the nickname of "Luke", and both his and Ryker's names took on their more familiar forms at some point between the two versions of the writer's guide in February and March 1987.
 Leslie Crusher was considered as a boy named Wesley prior to the casting call; the gender change was later made permanent.
 Geordi La Forge was named for a quadriplegic fan named George La Forge who had died in 1975, while Macha evolved over time to eventually become Tasha Yar.

 Preliminary casting began in March 1987, with Justman and Berman in charge of the process.
 In May, the actors who were to receive star billing were announced.
 In the initial press release, only three actors were discussed; primarily LeVar Burton as La Forge, due to the actor's appearances in the mini-series Roots.
 Also included in that release were the announcements of Patrick Stewart, a member of the Royal Shakespeare Company as Captain Picard, and Jonathan Frakes, formerly of the North and South miniseries.
 Marina Sirtis and Denise Crosby were cast as Masha Hernandez and Deanna Troi respectively, but Roddenberry decided to switch the roles, at which point Hernandez became Yar.

 The rest of the cast included Brent Spiner as the android Data, Gates McFadden as Doctor Beverly Crusher, Wil Wheaton as Beverly's son, Wesley Crusher.
 Outside of the main cast, Michael Dorn successfully auditioned to portray Lieutenant (j.g) Worf.
 It had originally been planned for Dorn to appear in seven out of the first thirteen episodes, but after appearing in the pilot it was decided to expand the role and add him to the main cast.
 Other guest actors who made their first appearances during season one included John de Lancie as Q and Eric Menyuk as the Traveler.
-Majel Barrett, who had previously appeared as Nurse Christine Chapel in The Original Series, made her first appearance as Lwaxana Troi during season one and voiced the Enterprise computer throughout.
+Majel Barrett, who had previously appeared as Nurse Christine Chapel in the original Star Trek, made her first appearance as Lwaxana Troi during season one and voiced the Enterprise computer throughout.